camunda/camunda-docs/docs/product-manuals/clients/go-client/index.md

 id: index
 title: "Go client"
 sidebar_label: "Quick reference"
+description: "Here, we'll show you how to instantiate the client."
 ---

-Here, we'll show you how to instantiate the client.

 ## Dependencies